-Google Apps are available to you in your Gmail account by selecting the matrix, .
+Google Apps are available to you in your Gmail account by selecting the dot matrix ().
 This will give you a drop-down menu of tools such as Calendar, Docs, Sheets, and Forms.
 It will show you the ones you use most often.
-To see others, select More option at the botton of the menu.
+To see others, select More option at the bottom of the menu.
 Drive is where all your Google productivity tools are housed.
 Here are some examples of projects utilizing Google tools.

 1. Use Google Drawings to create an infographic.
 Why?
 Visuals can help you remember content.
 Find Google Drawings within your Gmail.

 2. Use Google Sites to create a Website, portfolio, or workspace for an individual or group project.
 Here's a 1-minute video on how to access it from Gmail.
 Here is an example of a Google Site developed by an SHC College student for a sociology project, The New Day Experience.

 3. Use Google Hangouts to collaborate via a web conference.
 You can share your computer screen, upload presentations, or collaborate on a Google Doc during a Hangout.
 Visit the Google Hangouts Guide for Teachers' website for instructions.
 Students will need to download some software the first time they use Google Hangouts.
 Smartphone users can get the app.
 Here are directions for Google Hangout.
-This Google website has directions for computer users, and Android and iPhone/iPad users.
+This Google website has directions for computer users, as well as Android and iPhone/iPad users.

 Faculty, Staff, and Students

 Would you like to learn how to use Google tools to enhance your teaching and learning?
 We encourage you to obtain the Google Educator Level 1 and 2 training.
 These are offered at a minimal cost.
 For example, the Google Educator Level 1 certification cost only $10.
 You can take the training without paying until you're ready for the test to certify, so actually, the training is free.
 Check to see if this is something you'd like to add to your educator virtual toolbox and resume!
 They have more advanced training for innovators and trainers.